SAP-docs/abap-platform-trial-image/README.md

 If you need to access the container outside the docker host (from a different machine or a VM) or you are not lucky enough to run GNU/Linux, please expose the ports using the parameter *-p* (the lower case p, case matters) (e.g. for SAPGUI add the following to docker run command: `-p 3200:3200`).

-For your convenience, here is the string exposing all relevant ports which you can copy'n'paste to your docker run command:
+For your convenience, here is the string exposing all relevant ports which you can copy and paste to your docker run command:

 `-p 3200:3200 -p 3300:3300 -p 8443:8443 -p 30213:30213 -p 50000:50000 -p 50001:50001`

-If you run into the need to expose too many ports, you can consider using `--net=host` instead of exposing ports one by one but the option will cause that all container's port will be available outside the docker host and you will not be able to start another such a container.
+If you run into the need to expose too many ports, you can consider using `--net=host` instead of exposing ports one by one but the option will cause that all container's port will be available outside the docker host and you will not be able to start another such container.
 Unfortunately, it appears that this option is available to GNU/Linux users only.

 Please, do not use the parameter *-P* (the capitalized P, case matters) because that exposes container ports on random host ports and many SAP clients requires exact ports which cannot be changed (e.g. if the container's port 3200 is exposed as the port 54356, as far as we know you will not be able to configure SAPGUI for Windows to connect to that port).

 In the case you are on Windows and you want to connect to the containers IP directly without the need to expose the ports with the parameter *-p*, you may need to update their IP routes to get their TCP/IP packets correctly routed from their host machine to the docker container (which is running in a virtualized GNU/Linux).
-Study materials:
+Self-study materials:
 - https://docs.docker.com/docker-for-windows/networking/
 - https://github.com/docker/for-win/issues/221